protocubo/vijka/README.md

 combination of link type and vehicle a different speed may be set.

-Links can also have custom (more detailed) shapes, other than the default start node -> finihsh node line segment.
+Links can also have custom (more detailed) shapes, other than the default start node -> finish node line segment.
 They can also be referenced by aliases, and aliases and links have N:M relation.

-The demand constists on a weighted list of origin/destination trip desises.
-Each of its elements is associated with a particular vehicle type and can have a different percepetion of costs: there are distance based costs and time based costs (the latter ones are then divided into social and operational).
+The demand consists on a weighted list of origin/destination trip desires.
+Each of its elements is associated with a particular vehicle type and can have a different perception of costs: there are distance based costs and time based costs (the latter ones are then divided into social and operational).

 All input is done in text files, following the Elebeta Text Table (ETT) format.